WDFX-TV: History

 The station launched as WDAU in February 1991.
 Airing an analog signal on UHF channel 34, it was the market's fourth television outlet to sign-on and has been with Fox since the very beginning.
 It was established after a small group of Ozark investors saw the market as being underserved with the network and the need for a locally based affiliate in the area; prior to the station's sign-on, Fox programming was limited to the extreme northern fringe of the Dothan market, which was served by WCOV-TV from Montgomery.
 The call sign had been previously used on what is now CBS affiliate WYOU in Scranton–Wilkes-Barre, Pennsylvania (a sister station to rival ABC affiliate WDHN in Dothan).

-The call letters changed to WDFX-TV on August 31, 1995 while owned by David Woods, Woods Communications Corporation of Montgomery.
+The call letters changed to WDFX-TV on August 31, 1995, while owned by David Woods' Woods Communications Corporation of Montgomery.
 His father, Charles Woods, had operated rival CBS affiliate WTVY (channel 4) in Dothan.
 WDFX quickly grew in popularity under Woods Communications Corporation.

 In June 1999, the station was bought by Waitt Media and, under the company's ownership, moved to its current facility on Ross Clark Circle.
 This change resulted in its advertising sales and traffic departments being held together under the same room for the first time.
 On December 15, 2003, Raycom Media bought the station; two years later, WDFX became a sister station to NBC affiliate WSFA in Montgomery after Raycom acquired the Liberty Corporation.
 The big three outlet served the Wiregrass Region as its de facto NBC affiliate until WRGX-LD signed on in 2013.

 Gray Television announced its acquisition of Raycom on June 25, 2018; Gray immediately put WDFX-TV on the market, as it already owned WTVY.
 On August 20, 2018, Gray announced that WDFX, along with fellow Fox affiliates WTNZ in Knoxville, Tennessee, WFXG in Augusta, Georgia, and WPGX in Panama City, Florida, would be sold to Lockwood Broadcast Group.
 The sale was completed on January 2, 2019.

-Programming

-Syndicated programming

-Syndicated programming on the station includes The Big Bang Theory, Judge Judy and Two and a Half Men among others.